krundru/webdriver-runner/README.md

   })
 ```
 Few important things here are:
-* `webdriver-runner/synchronize` provides `driver` method which wraps origin webdriver instance for adding synchronous capabilities
+* `webdriver-runner/synchronize` has `driver` method which makes the origin webdriver instance as synchronous.
-* `webdriver-test/testing` has all test hooks to provide synchronous context on which driver calls will execute.
+* `webdriver-test/testing` has extended test hooks to provide the context on which synchronous driver calls will execute.
 * Calling synchronous methods outside test-hooks will throw Errors.

 ### Get browser config

-webdriver-runner's Launcher will pass the browser-config to test scripts through global scope. it is test scripts responsibility to create an instance.
+webdriver-runner's Launcher will pass the browser-config to test scripts through global scope. it is test scripts responsibility to create an instance for given requirement.

 For example:
 `global.browserConfig` will hold the browser object set to Launcher request.